berkansezer77/home-assistant/custom-cards/birthday-card/README.md

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/9fef4ada-b164-4146-a450-00a4725c50ad)

 You will see that it will only give you on - off state.
-If you check for the details from HA menu developers tools > state you will see that it will give you a single birthday information which is the current or upcoming birthday from your calendar.
+If you check for the details from HA menu developers tools > state you will see that state attributes will give you only a single birthday information which is the current or upcoming birthday from your calendar.

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/5e6976d1-e20e-4807-a98b-0739606fc7b4)